 JOIN the AFICIONADOS

-Add to the mix a late-night cocktail scene, rooftop parties galore, food markets that showcase the best of local cuisine interspersed with international gastro highlights, and plenty of little and large restaurants, you can see why Lisbon lures foodies the world over.
+One of the oldest cities in the world, the sun-kissed coastal capital of Portugal, Lisbon, lies between the azure blue waves of the Atlantic Ocean and the magic of its legend-shrouded Seven Hills.
+Once a stop-off on the road for Greek hero Odysseus, its Mediterranean climate and myriad mix of Roman, Moorish and late-Gothic heritage make it irresistible to the modern traveller.
+Add to the mix a late-night cocktail scene in Bairro Alto, rooftop parties in Príncipe Real, food markets that showcase the best of local cuisine interspersed with international gastro highlights, and plenty of little and large restaurants, you can see why Lisbon lures foodies the world over.
 But it’s actually wandering the lovely lanes or hopping on a rickety tram where you get a true feel for the place.

 Explore its wide-ranging architecture in a city that was razed by an earthquake in 1755.
 From the spectacular vantage point of the lofty Castelo de São Jorge, spot the ruins of the 13th century Convento do Carmelo, a stripped back reminder of life before the quake.
-Visit the Se Cathedral which drips with ecclesiastical heritage, wander the narrow, cobbled streets of the Alfama, one of Lisbon’s most authentic barrios where old ladies eat sardines kerbside, chased by Lisbon’s cherry liqueur ginjinha, colourful azulejo tiles catch your eye and hidden restaurants serve garlicky clams and vino verde.
+Visit the Se Cathedral which drips with ecclesiastical heritage, wander the narrow, cobbled streets of the Alfama, one of Lisbon’s most authentic barrios where old ladies eat sardines kerbside, chased by Lisbon’s cherry liqueur ginjinha, colourful azulejo tiles catch your eye and hidden restaurants serve garlicky clams and vinho verde.

 A noble Palácio of cor de rosa in the leafy Príncipe Real district dates back to 1877, a luxurious family residence that courted Lisboan high society.
 Aptly, this former heritage palace is a rather fabulous boutique hotel of style – it is grandeur: suitably chilled.